ipbrennan90/PiMotions/docs/part1.md

 ### 2. Set up and configure your resin.io application

-1. We're going to need the resin-cli for steps later on, let's get that downloaded now by copying this command into your terminal:
+1. We're going to need the resin-cli for steps later on, so let's get that downloaded now by copying this command into your terminal:

 ```
 npm install --global --production resin-cli